TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP3 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP3 is: 'In-frame deletions/insertions in a repetitive region without known function.'
-Although the variant is an in-frame duplication, there is no clear evidence to indicate that it occurs in a repetitive region that is known to be benign.
+According to standard ACMG guidelines, the rule for BP3 is: "In-frame deletions/insertions in a repetitive region without known function."
+The evidence for this variant shows: the region is not known to be a repetitive low-complexity region.
 Therefore, this criterion is not applied.

 BP4